-The Vibration Analysis Cat III in March is a 4 day course, with an additional day for review and the exam, and is intended for people who are confident with spectrum analysis but who wish to push on and learn more about signal processing; time waveform and phase analysis; cross-channel testing; machine dynamics; fault correction; and more.
+The Vibration Analysis Cat III in March is a 5 day course, including a day for review and the exam, and is intended for people who are confident with spectrum analysis but who wish to push on and learn more about signal processing; time waveform and phase analysis; cross-channel testing; machine dynamics; fault correction; and more.

 If you wish to truly master vibration analysis and be able to run a successful condition monitoring team, then you are ready for this course.

 The course exceeds the ISO 18436-2 Category III standard and meets the ASNT Level III Recommended Practice (for vibration analysis).